Oxford Kendo Club with

 Our members compete regularly at national and international kendo tournaments with some members are also on the GB Kendo Team.
 International events that we have participated in include the London Cup, Bowden Taikai, Tonbo Cup, Welsh Open, Five Nations, European Kendo Championships and the World Kendo Championship.
 Former members include members such as Cris Ballinas, now the President of the South American Kendo Federation and Geraldine Mattson of the GB Women’s Team and Stuart Gibson former GB Team member.

-A FOREWORD: KENDO 剣道 – THE WAY OF THE SWORD
+KENDO 剣道 – THE WAY OF THE SWORD

 All Japan Kendo Federation